ArkEcosystemArchive/docs-legacy/docs/exchanges/relay.md

 This will create PostgreSQL role and database to be used for storing blockchain data.

-### 7. Starting Ark Relay process
+### 7. Starting ARK Relay process

-To start Ark relay process and with it synchronization process with Ark blockchain we need to start relay process with our integrated CLI:
+To start ARK relay process and with it synchronization process with ARK blockchain we need to start relay process with our integrated CLI:

 ```bash
 ark relay:start